pramsey/pramsey.github.io/_posts/2025-02-22-book-pairs.md

 <img src="{{ site.images }}/2025/wicked.jpg" style="float:left; padding-right:1em;" /><img src="{{ site.images }}/2025/oz.jpg" style="float:right; padding-left:1em;"  />

 You wouldn't know it to look at me (or would you?) but I am a person who has read [all 14 books](https://en.wikipedia.org/wiki/List_of_Oz_books) of the original L. Frank Baum Oz series.
-From [The Wonderful Wizard of Oz](https://en.wikipedia.org/wiki/The_Wonderful_Wizard_of_Oz) to [Glinda of Oz](https://en.wikipedia.org/wiki/Glinda_of_Oz) and all in between.
+From "[The Wonderful Wizard of Oz](https://en.wikipedia.org/wiki/The_Wonderful_Wizard_of_Oz)" to "[Glinda of Oz](https://en.wikipedia.org/wiki/Glinda_of_Oz)" and all in between.

-As... that kind of person, I was truly tickled to pick up Wicked a couple years ago and take in not only the invented back-story of the Wicked Witch of the West (Elphaba), but also all the references to the Oz world that Maguire builds into his narrative.
-Wicked is the best kind of reimagining, one that manages a completely fresh story, but without tearing down the original source material on the way.
+As... that kind of person, I was truly tickled to pick up "Wicked" a couple years ago and take in not only the invented back-story of the Wicked Witch of the West (Elphaba), but also all the references to the Oz world that Maguire builds into his narrative.
+"Wicked" is the best kind of reimagining, one that manages a completely fresh story, but without tearing down the original source material on the way.
 Maguire clearly is also... that kind of person, and he treats Oz with respect while building a totally fresh take.
 Loved it so much.

 **[Pride and Prejudice](https://en.wikipedia.org/wiki/Pride_and_Prejudice), Jane Asten** and **[Longbourne](https://en.wikipedia.org/wiki/Longbourn), Jo Baker**